 Now training is virtual

 Indeed, the winners of this situation have been virtual training platforms such as Zwift, Bkool and the like.

 We cyclists have changed the environment completely.
 Instead of riding outdoors we have been forced to pedal in virtual worlds.
 But the truth is that we have liked it and we are seeing it more and more as fun way of doing a workout, rather than an obligation due to not being able to train outdoors.

-The increase in virtual cycling has not only been prominent in the second half of March, but has been steadily increasing over time.
-More and more people have tried it, we care less and less about training on the trainer and we are having a better time thanks to events, races and “group rides” with friends.
+The rise of virtual cycling has not only been prominent in the second half of March, but has been progressively increasing over time.
+More and more of us have tried it, we care less and less about training on the trainer and we are having more and more fun thanks to events, races and "outings" with friends.

 There are two other very interesting graphs of how our activity and habits has changed.
 Treadmill running has decreased compared to last year.

 Looking at this graph, you might well think that the activity has stopped.
 No, the activity has not stopped, what has been interrupted has been attendance to the gyms, and the thousands of treadmills inside them are now stopped, because they are simply closed.